-Email has become a popular method of communication.
-It is used in both the private and business worlds to quickly share ideas and information.
-It is an excellent method of requesting details on products and services.
-Messages may be sent over great distances quickly, easily and cheaply.
-Email is also used for advertising purposes.
-In fact, massive and unwanted email advertising has even earned its own special label of spam.
+Email is obviously a popular method of communication.
+It is used in private and business-oriented worlds to share ideas and information quickly and easily.
+Email is a great way to request details regarding products and services for businesses and customers.
+Messages are sent over great distances and it is fast, simple, and cheap to do so via email.
+Furthermore, email is used for advertising purposes.
+In fact, massive and unwanted email advertising is known as spam.
+Surely, you’ve heard of that?

 Email Isn’t The Solution For Everything

 Undoubtedly, email has earned its rightful place as a main method of communication.
 However, “old-fashioned” postal mail continues to maintain a valid position in the distribution of information.
 There is nothing like glossy and colorful brochures you can hold in your hands to learn more about products and services.
 Haven’t you ever thumbed through a postcard advertising deck?
 It’s kind of fun, right?
 Additionally, political mailings catch the eye of voters and stock reports convey large amounts of information in easy-to-read standard formats.
 Then there are the things that simply can’t be sent via email, like free samples.